 Size: Small, Large, Very Large (size scale <here>)

 LIST OF AVALANCHE PROBLEMS <here>

-SNOWPACK DISCUSSION: Windslabs continue to build, and new ones building in areas they haven’t been observed in previous days.
+SNOWPACK DISCUSSION: Expect new windslabs into Friday, potentially in areas they haven’t been observed in previous days.

-The combined effect of steady winds and sparse snow events is producing notable density differences in the upper snowpack.
-The cold, clear weather of the past month between the 1/15 and 2/13 storms created a weak layer over the old snow and a poor bond for storm snow to adhere to.
-The old snow is a good, smooth bed surface.
-Moderate to high winds continue to transport snow in the upper elevations.
+The cold, clear weather of the past month between the 1/15 and 2/13 storms created a weak layer over the old snow and a poor bond for the new storm snow to adhere to.
+Furthermore, the old snow is a good, smooth bed surface.
+Expect easy shear results at the interface of the old snow with the new snow.
+Strong north winds Tuesday Feb 13 created new windslabs triggering numerous relatively small avalanches, size D2, on mostly cross-loaded slopes.
+Moderate winds continue to transport snow in the upper elevations.

-Persistent slabs are tricky to predict and generally carry higher consequences.
-Our persistent slab concern still exists and our test pits indicate the primary layer of concern is buried 2-6′ (60-180cm) beneath the surface.
+Our persistent slab concern still exists and our test pits indicate that the primary layer of concern is buried 2-6′ (60-180cm) beneath the surface.
 These layers are stubborn to trigger, but due to depth, will carry larger consequences.
 We’re still tracking the distribution but suspect it could still be widespread, especially above 2500′.
-Persistent layers will be easier to trigger near rocky outcrops and where snowpack is thinner.
+Persistent layers will be easier to trigger near rocky outcrops and where snowpack is generally thinner.

 Recent Avalanche Activity

 |WEATHER FORECAST for NEXT 24 HRS at 3,000 ft:|

 |Average Wind Speed (mph) / Direction||2 / NE||17 / NE-SE|